-Flooring is made up of several layers, beginning with the joists below, the subfloor and underlayment in the middle, and the surface at the top.
+The floors in your home are made up of several layers, beginning with the joists below, the subfloor and underlayment in the middle, and the actual flooring material at the top.

 Joists